anddam/spectcl/trunk/guib/README.txt

 In the tools/ subdirectory there is a buildkit.tcl script that will assemble a single-file executable for deployment to machines without Tcl installed.

+Planned work (TODO):

+ * Create an extension to ActiveState's Komodo 4 IDE to allow Komodo users to reintroduce GUI Builder integration.